DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 : Defines the strategy used to track views.
 Depending on your application's architecture, you can choose one of several implementations of [`ViewTrackingStrategy`][4] or implement your own.

 `addPlugin(DatadogPlugin, Feature)`
-: Adds a plugin implementation for a specific feature (`CRASH`, `LOG`, `TRACE`, `RUM`).
+: Adds a plugin implementation for a specific feature (`CRASH`, `LOG`, `TRACE`, or `RUM`).
 The plugin is registered once the feature is initialized and unregistered when the feature is stopped.

 `trackLongTasks(durationThreshold)`
 : Enables tracking tasks taking longer than `durationThreshold` on the main thread as long tasks in Datadog.